 - An adult staff member to sponsor and be main point of contact for UGLI Club.

-- A complete UGLI Grant application that includes a clearly defined plan outlining your goals and community impact.
+- A complete UGLI Grant application that includes a plan outlining your goals and school impact.

-- Video submission explaining your motivation for starting an UGLI Club.
+- OPTIONAL: Video submission explaining your motivation for starting an UGLI Club.

 After securing the Grant, the Foundation will require the following:

-- Completion of the provided program budget with updates on how funds were used.
+- Completion of the provided program budget with information on how funds were used.

-- Pictures and videos of the UGLI club in action at the end of every month.
+- Pictures and videos of the UGLI club in action at the end of every quarter.

 - Completion of the provided middle and end of year reports including results from your goals and description of significant challenges experienced during the school year.